wholeGrainCat/PULSE-App/README.md

 # PULSE: Student Mental Health Support App

 PULSE is an academic prototype designed to provide mental health and wellness support for students.
 Developed by Team **Appitude**, the app focuses on addressing mental health challenges in a user-friendly and engaging way.
-This project is part of the **TMA3084 - Software Engineering Laboratory** course at UNIMAS.
+This project is part of the **TMA3084 - Software Engineering Laboratory** course and **TMA4093 – Software Maintenance and Configuration Management** at UNIMAS.

 ---